-- If given a compression garment, wear for 4 weeks or until instructed differently by your surgeon. - You may remove the compression garment to shower and for 1 hour per a day while lying down. - You may experience some dizziness or feel lightheaded when taking off the compression garment.
-Take the garment off slowly and while sitting down.
-You may need to have someone with you. - •While the compression garment should be snug, it should not be so tight that it makes it difficult for you to breath. - If the garment irritates your skin, you may find it more comfortable to wear a light T-shirt under the binder
+• If given an compression garment, wear it for 4 weeks or until instructed differently by your surgeon.
+Wear the garment for 24/7 for the first week, than 12 hours a day for the next 3 weeks.

+• You may remove the binder/girdle to shower and for 1 hour per a day while laying down.

+• You may experience some dizziness or feel lightheaded when taking off the garment.
+Take the binder off slowly and while sitting down.
+You may need to have someone with you.

+•While the garment should be snug, it should not be so tight that it makes it difficult for you to breath.

+• If the garment irritates your skin, you may find it more comfortable to wear a light T-shirt under the binder